ALPHACAM Software “Saving Stonemason Trade”

 And Rob Goode, owner of Goode Stone Supplies, disagrees with those in the industry who say that modern technology such as CNC machines and powerful software are deskilling the stonemason’s trade.

 "For a typical fireplace we’d have to realign the saw around eight times.
 With ALPHACAM we simply line up on one corner and press ‘go.’
 We can then leave the machine running, and it’ll finish the job in the one set-up”

 “It’s actually giving people the opportunity to have a trade in the stone business.
 Masons need to embrace new skills which technology brings, enabling them to produce more accurate work much faster, and remain competitive.”

-That belief is borne out by his Oxfordshire-based company receiving a large number of inquiries for complex, one-off projects, in the few weeks he has been using Alphacam to drive a purpose-built, bespoke machine.
+That belief is borne out by his Oxfordshire-based company receiving a large number of enquiries for complex, one-off projects, in the few weeks he has been using ALPHACAM to drive a purpose-built, bespoke machine.

 When he ordered his new 5-axis GMM he requested a Zeda head frame to be fitted to the Litox head unit, making the machine unique.
 Since then, GMM have added the combination to their price list, but it is still the only machine of its kind in the UK.
 “I could see the scope for being able to cut much deeper into material with the bigger blade to speed up production.
 It’s also extremely beneficial on many large profiling jobs, as the blade easily reaches the point we want to profile to.”

 They already had a GMM Egil, but he says the proprietary software that came with it was limiting, being more suited to linear profiling than the complex jobs he is now seeking to create with ALPHACAM.
 “We’ve switched that to ALPHACAM, too, as it gives us greater accuracy on all jobs on both machines, including straightforward projects such as copings, string courses, capitals and columns.”